 What do you do, my dear, to stay so beautiful?
-I drink “Coca des Incas” every day: this is the slogan of the drink that was fashionable in the 1900s in Paris, made from red wine and Coca leaves!
-Long before us, our ancestors were already reveling in the Peruvian aromas.
-Today, Pisco Sour has replaced Coca in the hearts of Paris, and the reputation of Peruvian gastronomy is well established.
-But the country always reserves very good surprises for the most epicureans among us: a soil of an incredible richness, a cuisine in the image of the country: generous, authentic, and especially from a multitude of cultural influences (Andean, Chinese, Creole, Afro-Peruvian, Inca…).
+I drink “Coca des Incas” every day… This is the slogan of the drink that was fashionable in the 1900s in Paris, made from red wine and Coca leaves!
+Long before us, our ancestors were already relishing in the traditional Peruvian flavors.
+Today, Pisco Sour has replaced Coca in the hearts of Paris and London while the exquisite Peruvian gastronomy is celebrated around the world.
+Nonetheless be prepared for delicious new surprises for the most epicureans among us: a soil of an incredible richness, a cuisine in the image of the country: generous, authentic, and exotic, combining a multitude of cultural influences (Andean, Chinese, Creole, Afro-Peruvian, Inca…).

-It shouldn’t be necessary to add a Coke leaf to enjoy it, but to live a new experience, why not let yourself be tempted?
+It shouldn’t be necessary to add a Coca leave to enjoy it, but to live a new experience, why not let yourself be tempted?

 YOU WILL LOVE…